Operation Uphold Democracy: Coup and refugee crisis

 Following the September 1991 Haitian coup d'état, which led to the de facto leadership of military officer Raoul Cédras, the Organization of American States (OAS) began economic sanctions against Haiti.
 Following this, the Haitian refugee crisis began, with 14,000 Haitian boat people being gathered from the Caribbean Sea by the United States by January 1992 and President George H. W. Bush forcing Haitian refugees not eligible for asylum to return the following month.
 The National Assembly of Haiti, Aristide and OAS nations draft the "Washington Protocol" in February 1992, establishing a timeline for restoring democracy in Haiti, though the Haitian Supreme Court declares the protocol null and void in April 1992, leading to increased sanctions from OAS nations.
 The following month, President Bush signed an executive order banning Haitian asylum and requiring forced repatriation, a policy that was continued by President Bill Clinton.
 By the end of 1992, 38,000 Haitians were intercepted according to the OAS.

+In January 1993 Bush's secretary of state Lawrence Eagleburger had a meeting with his designated successor in the incoming Clinton administration, Warren Christopher, and they issued a joint statement in support of increasing the role of the UN in restoring democracy in Haiti.
+According to the State Department, the Bush and Clinton teams "have been coordinating closely in a joint effort to support" the UN and the OAS.
+Some Bush administration officials spoke of the possibility of a military intervention in Haiti, comparing it to the intervention in Somalia, but this did not happen before the change in administrations following the 1992 presidential election.
+The increasing numbers of Haitian boat people became an election campaign issue, and Haiti was one of the first foreign policy issues that the Clinton administration had to address.
+The U.S. Coast Guard was expecting between 100,000 and 200,000 refugees to attempt to reach the United States.